servo/servo/HACKING_QUICKSTART.md

 ## ./mach

-`mach` is a python utility that does plenty of things to make our life easier (build, run, run tests, udpate dependencies… see `./mach --help`).
+`mach` is a python utility that does plenty of things to make our life easier (build, run, run tests, update dependencies… see `./mach --help`).
 Beside editing files and git commands, everything else is done via `mach`.

 ``` shell
 ./mach run -d [mach options] -- [servo options]